A Project Management Framework (PM) is a plan to ensure project completion. All projects have a specific goal with a

 Project managers have a variety of frameworks to choose from.
 The right framework makes it possible to achieve the goals of the stakeholders.

-It can also help an organization see how they can improve their processes.
+It can also help an organization see how it can improve its processes.
 This contributes to completing the project on time, and to more efficient use of resources.

-If you enjoyed reading this article on project management framework, you should check out this one about IT project manager.
+If you enjoyed reading this article on project management framework, you should check out this one about IT project managers.